Introduction: Benbox With Eleks Laser Engraver (GearBest /Banggood)

 Step 4: Software Download & Installation

-The two below software packages currently appear to be the same versions.
+The below software packages currently appear to be the same versions.
 I have the GearBest, so installed that version called: “EleksLaser software.zip”

 A) From the GearBest web store: